MetaMask/keyring-api/README.md

 - **Request Handler Helper Functions**: The module offers a set of helper functions to simplify the implementation of the request handler in the Keyring snap.
-These functions assist in processing incoming requests, validating data, and handling various request types from dApps and MetaMask.
+These functions assist in processing incoming requests, validating data, and handling various request types from dapps and MetaMask.

 ## Installation